To meow or not to meow, that is the question. Actually, the real question is, do Sphynx cats meow?

 If you’re thinking about getting a cat, a hairless feline like the Sphynx can be a great choice because of their playful and adventurous nature.

 But they’re not for everybody, and some people are turned off by the lack of hair.
 Indeed, some moviegoers might even the Austin Powers movies making a joke out of having the Sphynx Mr. Bigglesworth as his pet.
 But in the real world they can be a fantastic addition to your household.
+A sphynx cat essentials list is often created by a sphynx owner due to their unique needs.

 Indeed, some owners love their hairless cats because their vibrant and friendly nature makes them seem almost more like dogs than the typical feline.
 Don’t be surprised if you get a Sphynx and it greets you at the front door with enthusiastic meows every time you come home.